 A route planner creates the most optimized routes for drivers.
 Drivers simply have to follow the shortest routes without having to worry about finding a particular address or verifying whether the driving directions are correct.
 When stops are accurately optimized, drivers can cover more addresses in less time than usual, improving their overall productivity.

-A route optimization software helps keep track of the drivers and their sales routes in progress.
+An automatic route optimization software helps keep track of the drivers and their sales routes in progress.
 The current location of the driver is updated in the software.
 So the dispatchers can plan new drop-offs and pick-ups accordingly.
 Having real-time visibility in the progress of the routes allows businesses to take more control over the routes.

 With an automated route optimization system, the back office team saves time and reduces overhead costs and your delivery teams have improved productivity with more orders delivered on their regular routes.
 It helps businesses scale their delivery operations with the help of the most efficient routes.

 Take a look at how Nathan used Upper Route Planner to plan multiple routes for their meal-kit delivery company.